 Later, during the Q&A, she spoke more on the anger issue.
 She’s uncomfortable with anger, she said – a little self-deprecatingly.
 She likes it when the book is described as “ferocious” or “fierce” rather than as “angry”.
 She talked about the importance of humour, of its being the essential companion to anger.
 (There is humour in the book, as I noted in my review).
 She quoted American thinker, Patricia Williams (she thought), who talks of the “gift of intelligent rage”.
 Wood saw this as anger/rage which encompasses positive energy.

 The discussion then turned to the ending, and its ambiguity.
 Murphy worried that Wood seemed to be suggesting that the answer is “separatism, opting out”.
 The ending is certainly the aspect that gave me some pause.
-It wasn’t the women pouncing on the designer handbags that bothered many readers, but, like Murphy, it was the ambiguity.
+It wasn’t that image that bothered many readers of the women pouncing on the designer handbags.
+No, for me, as for Murphy, it was the ambiguity.
 I like ambiguity, but here I was a little uncertain about what I was taking away.

 Wood’s response was helpful.
 She said the book has different endings depending on who you are following, and that some readers come away feeling triumphant, while others feel demoralised.
 She said that for Yolanda, her only liberation was to “separate” herself, to go feral, to become an animal in fact, but that wasn’t Verla’s answer.
 This gave me a little structure for my thinking.